garloff/openstacksrv2ssh/README.md

 * Run `openstacksrv2ssh.py -a` regularly or `openstacksrv2ssh.py $OS_CLOUD`
   prior to using ssh or scp.

+## Goodies

+* When run on a VM in a cloud, locally accessible IP addresses from other servers are being detected (in same subnet or connected via a single hop router) and used in preference over a floating IP.

 ## Limitations and TODOs

 * The names of the host aliases are currently hardcoded as `$OS_CLOUD-$VMNAME`, which we may make configurable later.
-* We currently exclusively look for IPv4 floating IP addresses; we may allow public fixed addresses or even private fixed IP addresses (in case we are in the same cloud and connected to the same router or subnet) later.
+* We currently exclusively look for IPv4 IP addresses; we may allow IPv6 later.
 * The .sshcfg files are overwritten and custom changes have a limited chance to survive.